With BARBARA you can easily practice pieces that contain mixed meters, changing time signatures.

 If you watch the above video, you will notice that BARBARA calculates automatically that 70 bars are needed for 2-minute play when the tempo is 140.

-"I have used BARBARA for three years, and it is now the only metronome I need.
-This metronome
+Janne Varis, a cellist in Oulu Symphony Orchestra, says: "I have used BARBARA for many years, and it is now the only metronome I need.
+This metronome saves my time when I need to practice pieces that contain varying time signatures." |

-is a professional pianist and piano teacher who has studied in the Sibelius Academy in Helsinki.
+Eeva Havulehto is a professional pianist and piano teacher who has studied in the Sibelius Academy in Helsinki.
+She says: "I just love BARBARA.
+Finally I can easily clarify for myself the changing time signatures that are common in the pieces that modern composers make." |

 Although BARBARA has been described as an easy-to-use app, you may need to read the detailed using instructions, especially when you program complicated sequences of bars, repeats, and tempo changes.
 Instructions can be found through the following link.